swayechateau/devsetup/README.md

 # Development Enviroment Setup

-Repo to store all scripts to setup development environment
+Repo to store all scripts to setup development environments I use, as this is open source, feel free to use if any of the scripts help

+Currently the client systems I use are:

+- Windows 10/11
+- Mac Os
+- Fedora
+- Debian
+- Arch

+Considering adding Server scripts for

+- Rocky OS (Centos Successor)

 ## Current apps to install